 The metropolitan area of North Port, Bradenton, and Sarasota in Florida tops our best cities for doctors.
 These are three quintessential Floridian towns for doctors to hang their shingles in.
 The average salary for doctors in this area is $228,190, and with a cost of living of 92, earnings can be stretched well.
 Doctors practicing in North Port will have access to rolling green hills in golf courses and country clubs.
 Bradenton has a beautiful nature preserve and adventure course for active and outdoorsy physicians.
 With miles of shoreline, eco-tourism, and marine attractions, Sarasota also has a lot to offer practicing doctors.

-Read more about Iowa on our State Profile
+Read more about Iowa Car Insurance on our State Profile

 3. St. Joseph, MO